Welcome to Year 2!

 PE kits need to be brought in at the beginning of each half term and kept in school.
 Please ensure that the named white t-shirt, black shorts and pumps are in a bag with your child's name on.

-We have a brand new topic for the spring term.
+We have a brand new topic for the summer term.